LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Remix.md

 ## 3. Copy the example contract

-Copy the following example contract into your new file:
+Copy the following example contract into your new file to deploy a simple NFT contract, or replace it with your own contract you wish to deploy:

 ```solidity
 // SPDX-License-Identifier: MIT